Last update: 4/11/2021

 Is there a mandatory quarantine upon arrival in Iceland?

-- You must stay in your registered location and avoid contact with other people.
+- You must stay in your registered location and avoid contact with other people, even those within your household.
+You must try to keep a distance of 1-2 meters away from others in your household.

 - You may seek emergency medical services if you need them.

-- You can take a walk outside if there are few people present, but you must stay 2 meters away from other people.
+- You can take a walk outside in less-frequented areas, but you must stay 2 meters away from other people.

 - You cannot have direct contact with people outside your household.